sameerthereds/NER-for-Nepali-sentences-using-LLMs/README.md

 ## Sample Prompts

-### Prompt in English
+### Prompt in English (1 shot)

-The task is to label Location entities in the given Nepali sentence.
-Below are some examples of Input–Output pairs.
+The task is to label Organization entities in the given Nepali sentence.
+Below are some examples with Input and Output pairs.
-For prediction, follow the same format as shown and **do not provide any explanations**.
+For the prediction, you should generate the output in the same format as in the examples.
+Do not give any explanations.

 **Examples:**